Thursday, August 14, 2008

 • In small environments, and this includes most development and test systems, there is only a single application server.
 Shutting down an application server requires downtime and can be disruptive.

 If an application server has at least two instances of a server process then each process can be recycled one by one, and there is no loss of service because the other processes can handle incoming requests.
 You could do this manually by entering the stop and boot commands in tmadmin (I discussed this in Chapter 13 of PeopleSoft for the Oracle DBA, but didn't combine it with the idea of clearing the Application Server cache).
-I have produced a script, tuxcycle.sh (available from the Go-Faster website) that uses the Tuxedo command line interface utility, tmadmin, to find out which PSAPPSRV processes are running, and then sequentially recycles each of them.
+I have produced a script, tuxcycle.sh (available from GitHub) that uses the Tuxedo command line interface utility, tmadmin, to find out which PSAPPSRV processes are running, and then sequentially recycles each of them.
 I don't think I would completely automate these two operations into a single process, nor would I run them unattended, but you can now clear cache files without taking a system away from users or developers.
 Remember, that users will experience a reduction in performance after clearing the cache because it needs to be rebuilt by querying the PeopleTools table.
 The Process Scheduler, Master Process Scheduler, Distribution Server, and Application Engine processes also have physical caches.
 These are also cleared when LASTREFRESHDTTM is updated and the processes restarted.
 However, you should not shut down the Process Scheduler while processes are executing.
-The server process will shutdown and the Application Engine will be killed if using an Application Engine server process (PSAESRV).
+The server process will shut down and the Application Engine will be killed if using an Application Engine server process (PSAESRV).
 Any stand-alone processes, including psae, will be killed by the Process Scheduler when it is restarted.

 Monday, August 04, 2008